 Within the new cabin, you will be able to stretch out on leather seats measuring 18.5 to 19.5 inches wide, 32 inches in pitch, and 8 inches in recline.
 Seats will also feature padded leg rests for greater comfort.
 The cabin will feature a seat layout of 2-4-2, allowing for an easier access.

-Entertainment: The new Premium Economy service will offer entertainment on 13.3 inch HD seat-back screens.
+Entertainment: The new Premium Economy service will offer entertainment on 13.3 inch HD seat-back screens on Singapore Airline's flights.
 Seats will also feature personal power sockets and USB plugs in the arm rests, while passengers will be supplied with noise-cancelling headphones.

 Food and Beverage: Dining in the new Premium Economy cabin is set to be a sumptuous affair with passengers eligible for the ‘Book the Cook’ service, in which you can order your inflight meal in advance as well as enjoy a glass of Champagne from the drinks menu.